MaterializeInc/materialize/doc/user/content/integrations/ruby.md

 # Create a source
 src = conn.exec(
-    "CREATE SOURCE IF NOT EXISTS counter FROM LOAD GENERATOR counter WITH (SIZE = '3xsmall');" );
+    "CREATE SOURCE IF NOT EXISTS counter FROM LOAD GENERATOR counter;" );

 puts src.inspect